87owo/PYAS/README.md

 Windows 8.1, 10, 11 (64-bit), Ram 1GB, Rom 1GB or higher

+Other systems may experience software malfunctions or crash

 ## Special Thanks
-360, Wix, VirusShare, mtkiao129, LenStevens, AV-T Team of LisectGroup
+360, Wix, VirusShare, mtkiao129, AV-T Team of LisectGroup

 Copyright© 2020~2024 PYAS Security By 87owo